standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 Create the folder `src/patterns/new-feature`.
 This folder contains the HTML, JavaScript, CSS and documentation for the new pattern.

-### 4.3 Create two Handlebars files
+### 4.3 Create the pattern file

 Create a Handlebars file `src/patterns/new-feature/new-feature.hbs`.

 This file contains the source HTML for the pattern in Handlebars format.
 Being Handlebars means that you can populate dynamic portions of the HTML with Handlebars values.
 See [Handlebars](http://handlebarsjs.com/) for more information.

+### 4.4 Create the documentation file

-Create Handlebars file `src/patterns/new-feature/new-feature.doc.hbs`.
+Create a Handlebars file `src/patterns/new-feature/new-feature.doc.hbs`.

 This file is the main documentation for the pattern.
 The file should begin with YAML front matter (the section beginning and ending in `---`).
 It then should contain HTML with Handlebars code to build the documentation page.
 Here's an example: